Copy of Copy of fall 23 deans list header

 A proud native Texan and second-generation Aggie, Jim Russ is a fourth-generation principal at one of Houston’s longest-standing, privately owned engineering firms, EHRA Engineering.

-Russ began his career in the Civil Construction industry soon after earning a degree in building construction from Texas A&M University in 1986.
-He made the move to civil engineering in 1998, focusing on land development, municipal engineering and public infrastructure.
+Russ began his career in civil construction soon after earning a bachelor’s degree in building construction from Texas A&M University in 1986.
+He moved to civil engineering in 1998, focusing on land development, municipal engineering and public infrastructure.

-Celebrating its 88th anniversary in 2024, EHRA Engineering’s legacy is that of commitment and service.
-Serving as president and CEO, Russ has the distinct honor of serving as the leader of an organization of some of the most distinguished, well respected and accomplished professionals in the industry.
-As a leader, Russ is aware of the delicate balance in a consulting services firm that exists between team member focus and facilitating the client’s expectations.
+Celebrating its 88th anniversary in 2024, EHRA Engineering’s legacy is one of commitment and service.
+As president and CEO, Russ has the honor of leading an organization of some of the industry’s most distinguished, well-respected and accomplished professionals.
+As a leader, Russ knows the delicate balance in a consulting services firm between team member focus and facilitating client expectations.
 He is committed to inspiring a company culture that emphasizes the team and the client.

-Russ, has a personal policy of “giving back by paying it forward,” and is actively engaged in the growth of the region through his volunteer work for numerous civil construction and engineering industry professional organizations, political action committees, infrastructure advocacy and economic development organizations throughout the Southeast Texas region.
+Russ has a personal policy of “giving back by paying it forward.”
+He is actively engaged in the growth of the region through his volunteer work for numerous civil construction and engineering industry professional organizations, political action committees, infrastructure advocacy and economic development organizations throughout the Southeast Texas region.

-In his spare time, Russ enjoys spending time with family and friends, networking and serving his community.
-An avid supporter of Texas A&M University, he takes great pride in his involvement with The Association of Former Students, The Texas A&M Foundation, the 12th Man Foundation, the Chancellor’s Century Council, School of Architecture, School of Engineering, School of Public Health and the Department of Construction Science.
+Russ enjoys spending time with family and friends in his spare time, networking and serving his community.
+An avid supporter of Texas A&M University, he takes great pride in his involvement with the Association of Former Students, the Texas A&M Foundation, the 12th Man Foundation, the Chancellor’s Century Council, the School of Architecture, the School of Engineering, the School of Public Health and the Department of Construction Science.
 Of course, he also loves attending as many Texas Aggie baseball, basketball and football games as possible.

-These honorees will join the ranks of the school’s most elite alumni and will be celebrated at the annual Outstanding Alumni Ceremony in November.
+These honorees will join the ranks of the college’s most elite alumni and will be celebrated at the annual Outstanding Alumni Ceremony in November.

 More updates